benefits of connected breathwork

-What Is Breathwork?: Here’s Everything You Need To Know About ‘The New Yoga’
+What Is Breathwork?
+What You Need To Know About the New Yoga

 Breathwork has experienced an incredible surge in popularity over the past few years, with many people touting it as ‘the New Yoga’.
 However, along with its popularity has come a lot of confusion with many wondering – What Is Breathwork?
 This confusion primarily arises from the term itself, as ‘Breathwork’ can lead to numerous interpretations.